 The reinsurance program includes a special Catastrophic Reinsurance program.
-This program encompasses members receiving certain biotech drugs (listed below), and those members diagnosed with hemophilia, von Willbrand's Disease, Gaucher's Disease.
-For additional detail and restrictions refer to the AHCCCSA Reinsurance Claims Processing Manual and the AMPM.
+This program encompasses members diagnosed with hemophilia, von Willebrand's Disease, and Gaucher's Disease.
+For additional detail and restrictions refer to the AHCCCS Reinsurance Claims Processing Manual and the AMPM.
 There are no deductibles for catastrophic reinsurance cases.
-For those members diagnosed with hemophilia, von Willebrand's Disease and Gaucher's Disease, all medically necessary covered services provided during the contract year shall be eligible for reimbursement at 85% of the AHCCCS allowed amount or the Contractor's paid amount, depending on the subcap code.
+All medically necessary covered services provided during the contract year shall be eligible for reimbursement at 85% of the AHCCCS allowed amount or the Contractor's paid amount, depending on subcap code.
 Reinsurance coverage for anti-hemophilic blood factors will be limited to 85% of the AHCCCS contracted amount or the Contractor's paid amount, whichever is lower.
-For members receiving certain biotech drugs listed below, only the drug costs will be covered under the Catastrophic Reinsurance Program.
+Capitation rates may be adjusted to reflect any cost savings resulting from the implementation of the AHCCCS anti-hemophilic blood factor contract.
 All catastrophic claims are subject to medical review by AHCCCSA.